oxinabox/LoggingExtrasJuliaCon2023/src/index.md

      - Even earlier filtering than `shouldlog` based on the lowest level this logger will accept.
      - used by `MinLevelLogger` filter.
  - `catch_exceptions(logger::AbstractLogger)`
-     - ugly duck of the logging functions,
+     - not related to logger, so much as global need of end user.
      - When using this logger should julia catch exceptions thrown during log message preparation.

 ---